tonytvo/blog-generator/content/blog/getting-to-yes/index.md

   - First off, calibrated questions avoid verbs or words like “can," “is," “are," “do," or “does."
 These are closed-ended questions that can be answered with a simple “yes" or a “no." Instead, they start with a list of words people know as reporter’s questions: “who," “what," “when," “where," “why," and “how."
 Those words inspire your counterpart to think and then speak expansively.
   - But let me cut the list even further: it’s best to start with “what," “how," and sometimes “why."
 Nothing else.
   - The only time you can use “why" successfully is when the defensiveness that is created supports the change you are trying to get them to see.
-  - You should use calibrated questions early and often, and there are a few that you will find that you will use in the beginning of nearly every negotiation.
+  - You should use calibrated questions early and often, and there are a few that you will find that you will use at the beginning of nearly every negotiation.
 "What is the biggest challenge you face?" is one of those questions.
 It just gets the other side to teach you something about themselves, which is critical to any negotiation because all negotiation is an information-gathering process.

 - Here are some other great standbys that I use in almost every negotiation, depending on the situation: